-With the emphasis that is placed on CBD, it is surprising to find that CBD does not occur in high concentrations in cannabis.
-The raw form of CBD, called CBDa, however, is predominant in the plant.
+With the emphasis that is placed on cannabidiol or CBD, it is surprising to find that CBD does not occur in high concentrations in cannabis.
+However, the raw form of CBD called CBDa is predominant in the plant.
 CBDa, or cannabidiolic acid, is the acidic precursor to CBD.

 With CBD in the research spotlight, information on CBDa is lesser known.
 In the past, CBDa was seen as being inactive.
 Researchers are just now uncovering the possible benefits of CBDa.

-Full-Spectrum Hemp Oil and the Entourage Effect
+Full Spectrum Hemp Oil and the Entourage Effect

 Blue Label: The Process of Decarboxylation (specific heat under pressure for a certain time)

 To create the gold label, decarboxylated hemp oil [blue label] is filtered to remove all plant parts.
 By removing all other plant components, the hemp oil has a higher concentration of CBD (about 25% rather than around 15%).

-The gold label has the highest CBD concentration; however, this version does not benefit from the entourage effect.
+The gold label has the highest CBD concentration; however, this version does not benefit from the full entourage effect.
 Without any plant components, the gold label is suited for those who are solely interested in the benefits of CBD.

 Do you have any additional questions about hemp oil concentrates?
-What is your experience with this product?
-Leave a comment below!